undineleopold/DataAnalysis/RainAndWindMarkdown/Rain and Wind analysis.md

-Both stations in Watertown, MA, are not in any of the quality-controlled large networks, so may only have limited data.
+Neither station in Watertown, MA, has a GSN, HCN, or WMO network ID, so data may be limited.
+Let's download and reformat the data from both stations.

 ```python